 Airbrush Paint vs. Regular Paint for Fishing Lures

+When painting fishing lures, selecting the best paint is crucial for achieving top-notch results.
 The two main types of paint used in painting lures are airbrush paint and acrylic paints, commonly found in many retail stores’ hobby sections.

-Ordinary paints like acrylic paints that are cheap and found in most hobby store sections work well for specific methods like painting with a brush, piece of foam, or sponge but do not work well in an airbrush.
+Ordinary paints like acrylic paints that are cheap and found in most hobby store sections work well for specific methods like painting with a brush, piece of foam, or sponge but do not work well with an airbrush.